aisayo/intro-to-redux/notes.md

 - Makes state changes predictable
 - Helps avoid a web of state and props for large scale applications
 - Does not care about position of component in the component tree.
 Meaning all components have access to the state
+- Helps give each component the exact state it wants
+- Avoids unnecessary re-rendering if components do not rely on updated state

 ## How to use Redux

 - `npm install redux`

+## When to use Redux?

 ## Fundamental building blocks of Redux